 1 Hacker Way, Menlo Park

 I couldn’t do a post on Silicon Valley without visiting The Facebook.
-I have a hard time referring to this particular business without a the because I don’t believe I know anyone who hasn’t heard of the website; it seems that all paths on the Internets leads to The Facebook.
+I have a hard time referring to this particular business without a the because I don’t believe I know anyone who hasn’t heard of the website; it seems that all paths on the Internets lead to The Facebook.

 I used to work in the old Facebook building in Palo Alto; it looked and smelled like every other office building in town.
 Below is the “new” Facebook building between Palo Alto and Menlo Park.
 The entrance to Hacker Way shows a gigantic sign with the Facebook Like icon.